Complaining about your landlord

 - they’re harassing you, for example by entering your home without your permission

-- they discriminate against you, for example by charging you a higher rent or deposit than other tenants because of your nationality, race, age or sex
+- they discriminate against you, for example by charging you a higher rent or deposit than other contract holders because of your nationality, race, age or sex

 It’s best to speak to your landlord first to solve your problem.
 If this doesn’t help there are other steps you can take to complain.